-To give you context, what we are going to do with our sample product page is check the impact of the banner below the product details element.
+To give you context, what we will do with our sample product page is check the impact of the banner below the product details element.

-The reason we have to set it up like this is because Google Optimize tracks events – the actions your customers take.
+We have to set it up like this because Google Optimize tracks events – your customers’ actions.
 Google Optimize measures the number of times (or duration) the event takes place to create reports for you.

 In your Google Optimize container of choice, click Create experience.
 Give it a name and paste the URL of the page being tested in the box below – this will be called your Editor page.
 After that, click Create.

 In your experience interface, click on Add variant and give it a name.
 In our case, we named it “Variant 1 – Without banner”.